Doug-AWS/aws-cdk-intro-workshop/workshop/content/40-hit-counter/600-permissions.md

       }
     });

-    // grant the lambda role read/write permissions to our table table.grantReadWriteData(this.handler.role);
+    // grant the lambda role read/write permissions to your table table.grantReadWriteData(this.handler.role);
   }
 }